Articles

 (2) Enforce Clear Deployment Path: Having a clear deployment path ensures that delivery teams are all on the same page and should be customized to fit the needs of your business.
 A best practice promotion path begins in a developer sandbox, at least one integrated testing environment, UAT or Staging, Production and then a hotfix environment to manage potential production bugs impacting end users.

-(3) Develop Strictly in Developer Environments: It is crucial to ensure that developers only make changes in developer environments to avoid out of sync issues and delays in the deployment process.
+(3) Develop Strictly in Developer Environments: It is crucial to ensure that developers only make changes in developer environments to avoid out of sync issues and delays in the release process.
 By working in their own sandboxes, developers can promote parallel and isolated development, allowing for greater control over the development process.

 This also enables developers to work on features and changes in a controlled environment before pushing them to higher-level sandboxes for testing and deployment.
 Additionally, working in their own sandbox allows developers to avoid merge conflicts caused by conflicting metadata changes, ensuring that code changes remain isolated and organized.
 Implementing these practices can lead to faster development and deployment times, promoting greater overall efficiency and quality.